-The school nurse gathers data and information pertaining to the medical and environmental management of the disease from the Pennsylvania Department of Health, the local County Health Department, the CDC and/or the Pennsylvania Department of Education.
-Based on the guidelines and recommendations gathered from local, state and federal agencies, the Leadership team will develop a campus-wide plan regarding how to communicate with parents and staff, which environmental precautions to take for sanitizing, how to maintain the physical plant and furnishings and whether or not to close the school or relevant school program.
+The school nurse gathers data and information about the disease's medical and environmental management from the Pennsylvania Department of Health, the local County Health Department, the CDC and/or the Pennsylvania Department of Education.
+Based on the guidelines and recommendations gathered from local, state and federal agencies, the Leadership team will develop a campus-wide plan regarding how to communicate with parents and staff, which environmental precautions to take for sanitizing, how to maintain the physical plant and furnishings and whether to close the school or relevant school program.